Asymptota/task-2/README.md

 1. Integer was used for prices storage - Money package should be used for calculations: https://github.com/moneyphp/money
 2. "Entities and properties" - accessibility and readonly option should be checked
 3. Using InMemory repository instead of Doctrine or any other ORM - for sake of "simplicity"

+### TODO
-4. Error handling should be implemented
+1. Error handling should be implemented
-5. Logging should be implemented
+2. Logging should be implemented
+3. Factories for tests should be implemented to ride of some boilerplate code